-A useful snapshot of the firm, this should be your first port of call as it allows you to identify quickly and easily whether this firm is a place you can imagine training.
+The directory entry is a useful snapshot of the firm, and should be your first port of call as it allows you to identify quickly and easily whether this firm is a place you can imagine training.

-Before you begin the next step and leave LCN for the firm's own website, see whether its LCN entry contains any additional features such as:
+Before you begin the next step and leave LCN for the firm's (or chambers’) own website, see whether its LCN entry contains any additional features such as:

 These will be in the tabs on the firm's basic entry; a good example is Shoosmiths’ profile, which contains most of the above.

 All of these, from the commercial analysis of the Commercial Question section to the recruitment and application insight of Meet the Recruiter, help to create an accurate picture of: